oh2aun/flashforth/README.md

 EXPERIMENTAL_ZZ is based on a fork of FlashForth.

-In addition, EXPERIMENTAL_ZZ:
+In addition, EXPERIMENTAL_ZZ includes:

-Includes additional floating point math functions..
+	Additional floating point math functions..

-Includes examples for floating point math..
+	Examples for floating point math..

-Includes TeraTerm macro for a fast upload of code..
+	TeraTerm macro for a fast upload of code..

-Includes SPI driver for SPI FRAM and MRAM..
+	SPI driver for SPI FRAM and MRAM..
+	PIC24/33 Clock and Baudrate Calc sheet..

-Includes Examples with code, which might be useful..
+	Examples with source, which might be useful..

-Includes our SPECIFICATION for FOR-NEXT and ?FOR-NEXT loops implementation (for any CPU/MCU architectures).
+	SPECIFICATION for FOR-NEXT and ?FOR-NEXT loops..

 And more will come soon!